cs684-umass/proj-group-09/assignment-3/readme.md

 * For MIA, used implementation of assignment 1 and AI to setup basic skeleton
 * Formatting the readme for better readability and an initial scaffolding to edit

-## Format
+## Project Structure

 /assets
+│
-    /dp 1 = Plot for the large table
+├── /dp 1               Plot for the large table
+├── /dp 2               Plot for smaller grid given in assignment
+├── /Screenshot         MIA attack result

+synthetic_resumes_enhanced.csv    Dataset
-    /dp 2 = Plot for smaller grid given in assignment /Screensot = MIA attack result synthetic_resumes_enhanced.csv = Dataset DP_SGD_Implementation.iypnb = Colab notebook.
-Some functions are repeated because each cell was run in an indepndent environment
+DP_SGD_Implementation.ipynb       Colab notebook (some functions are repeated because each cell was run in an independent environment)